The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

 Drink Vancouver’s Best Drinks

-Of all the things to see in Gastown the sight I see most often might be the bottom of a glass – because the Gastown area is home to many of Vancouver’s best bars.
+Of all the things to see in Gastown, the sight locals see most often might be the bottom of a glass.
+This is because the Gastown area is home to many of Vancouver’s best bars.

 I love hitting up the happy hours here, and you’ll usually find me on a stool at: